pizzaandcoffee/Geekbot.php/readme.md

 5. fill out env.json
 6. php bot.php

-#### Q&A
+### Q&A

 **LevelDB?
 False or True?**

-If you are on linux and using php 5.6 or older, try using LevelDB, it is A LOT faster than VictoriaDB.
+If you are on linux and using php 5.6 or older, try using LevelDB, it is A LOT faster than the integrated database.

 **I want to use LevelDB, but i don't know how...**